 ✓Take a closer look at the product information sheet to determine how “green”; the investment product really is and whether it corresponds to your own ideas of a sustainable investment.

-✓Ask your financial advisor to explain the sustainability approach to you in detail and ask them questions to make sure they are knowledgeable on the topic and can provide you with an unbiased advice towards investment options.
+✓Ask your financial advisor to explain the sustainability approach to you in detail and ask them questions to make sure they are knowledgeable on the topic and can provide you with unbiased advice towards investment options.

-✓Before you invest in an equity fund for example, review their prospectus, and the investor information document (KIID) as well as the website of the funds or the fund company regarding the most important points for you, e.g. costs, risk etc.
+✓Before you invest in an equity fund, for example, review their prospectus and the investor information document (KIID) as well as the website of the funds or the fund company regarding the most important points for you, e.g. costs, risk, etc.

 Positions published on BETTER FINANCE’s Gateway to Responsible Investing do not necessarily reflect those of BETTER FINANCE, its members, or its partners.